mironside/mironside.github.io-nope/_posts/2015-05-06-golang-task-package.md

 title: Build System in Go
 ---

 I wrote a golang package called tiny/task which implements the ideas of the task based build system described in a [previous post]({% post_url 2015-05-01-notes-on-task-based-build-system %}).
-Here is the godoc
+Here is the tiny/task godoc:

 {% highlight golang %}
 type Line struct {